Page last updated: 1/12/21 . The latest information will be at the top of the page.

 Is the Women and Gender Resource Center (WGRC) open?

-The Tuscaloosa SAFE Center is still open and providing forensic exams to victims of rape and a WGRC victim advocate may be able to be on-site to support students through exams.
+The Tuscaloosa SAFE Center is open and providing forensic exams to victims of rape and a WGRC victim advocate may be able to be on-site to support students through exams.
 The SAFE Center can be reached at 205-860-SAFE (7233).

 Do student conduct rules apply in online classes?